Men's skirts: In non-Western cultures

-For the hajj, the annual pilgrimage to Mecca, Muslim men wear the ihram, a simple, seamless garment made of white, terry clothlike cotton.
-One piece is wound skirt-like around the lower half of the body; the other is thrown loosely over one shoulder.
+For the hajj, the annual pilgrimage to Mecca, Muslim men wear an izaar when in the state of ihram, a simple, seamless garment made of white, terry cloth like cotton.
+It is wound skirt-like around the lower half of the body; and worn with a ridaa', another cloth of the same qualities that is thrown loosely over one shoulder.
 The Qahtani sheep herders in the Southern Asir provence wear ankle-length skirt-like kilts.
 In Yemen standard dress is a calf-length, wraparound skirt, the futah.
-The Palestinians of the Eastern Mediterranean traditionally wear the qumbaz, an ankle-length unisex garment, which opens all the way down the front with the right side brought over the left, under the arm, and then fastened.
+Levantine peoples traditionally wear the qumbaz, an ankle-length garment, which opens all the way down the front with the right side brought over the left, under the arm, and then fastened with a thick belt.

 The Pacific lava-lava (similar to a sarong), the Fijian sulu vakataga, some forms of Japanese hakama and the Bhutanese gho.
 The Fijian sulu is a long bark cloth skirt for men as well as women.
 It is still worn as Fijian national dress, in one of the more obvious versions of invented traditions, though today the cloth will be cotton or other woven material.
 A Fijian aristocrat will even wear a pin-stripe sulu to accompany a dress and tie, as full court dress.

 In China, skirts that are called qun (裙) or chang (裳) in Chinese were also worn by men, as well as robes known as paofu and shenyi, from ancient times until the end of the Qing dynasty in 1911.
 The Qin warriors of the first dynasty of Imperial China, wore a skirt-like tunic and a protective cuirass of bronze plates as can be seen on the excavated figures of the famous Terracotta Army; the entertainers figures together with the Terracotta Army also wore short skirts varying from knee-length to mid-thighs.
 Portraits and statues of the revered Chinese scholar, Confucius show him wearing ample, enveloping silk robes.

 In Japan there are two types of the hakama for men to wear, the divided umanori (馬乗り, "horse-riding hakama") and the undivided andon hakama (行灯袴, "lantern hakama").
 The umanori type has divided legs, similar to diverted skirts and pantskirts.
 The hakama is everyday attire for Shinto kannushi priests who perform services at shrines.
 Until the 1940s the hakama used to be a required part of common men's wear.
 Today Japanese men usually wear the hakama only on formal occasions like tea ceremonies, weddings, and funerals.
 The hakama is also worn by practitioners of a variety of martial arts, such as kendo.